- Latin America

 I would suggest being open and eager to learn and to explore the new culture where you are going to be living.
 Learning the Russian language and culture and being open to meeting people from a totally different background than my own have truly enhanced my experience there.

 I would definitely recommend teaching in Russia as the need for Native English Speakers is incredibly high.
-I may be bias though!
+I may be biased though!

 Founded in 2010, International TEFL Academy is a world leader in TEFL certification for teaching English abroad & teaching English online.
 ITA offers accredited TEFL certification classes online & in 25 locations worldwide and has received multiple awards & widespread recognition as one of the best TEFL schools in the world.
 ITA provides all students and graduates with lifetime job search guidance.
 ITA has certified more than 25,000 English teachers and our graduates are currently teaching in 80 countries worldwide.